 What happens when you don’t do your research:

 Looking at their “quick facts” and passport/visa, requirements, I didn’t see anything about birth certificates.
-I looked on other websites for travel documentation requirements but I don’t remember which websites.
+I also looked on other websites for travel documentation requirements (I don’t remember which websites) and didn’t see anything.
 But now, when I specifically google “traveling with minors to South Africa,” I see several websites talking about the birth certificate requirement.
 So not enough research on my part.

 Anyway, here is what happened.

 After spending part of our layover at the Zurich Transit Hotel (highly recommended) we tried to board our 10:40 pm flight to Joburg.
 The passport control people gave us the awful news that we wouldn’t be allowed on board without copies of our children’s (up to age 18) birth certificates.
-And if our documentation wasn’t accepted by the authorities in Joburg, we would be sent back and charged (by the Zurich airport) 8000 euro a piece – that’s $32,000 dollars!!
+And if our documentation wasn’t accepted by the authorities in Joburg, we would be sent back and charged by the Zurich airport to a tune of 8000 euro a piece–that’s $32,000 dollars!!

 “WHAT?
 WHAT??”
-About 6 months of planning and anticipation down the tubes?
+About six months of planning and anticipation down the tubes?
 No way!

 The next morning we went to the transfer desk and spoke to a supervisor who said we needed notarized copies!
 But she called “the experts” and discovered that as long as we had our children’ s passports along with the birth certificate copies, we would be okay.
 I asked her to write a note to that affect, which she also stamped, in case we were turned back at the Joburg airport.
 I wanted documentation to fight the possible $32,000 fine!

-There was only one flight to Joburg, leaving again at 10:40pm, so we took the 15 minute train to Zurich, had lunch and hung out at the lake before coming back to the Transit Hotel (our 3rd visit).
+There was only one flight to Joburg, leaving again at 10:40pm, so we took the 15 minute train to Zurich, had lunch, and hung out at the lake.
+Then we went back to the Transit Hotel (our 3rd visit) for the afternoon/evening.
 This time I was able to nap for two hours (I don’t remember how long the kids slept).

 I had a thought later: like the hero’s epic journey, there is always one or more “gate keepers” that make it really difficult for the hero to continue his journey.
 The hero has to prove himself determined and worthy to make it past the gate-keepers.
-In this case, our family were the “heroes” and our gate-keepers were the passport control personnel preventing us from boarding the plane to Joburg.
-But we proved ourselves worthy and went on to have the “trip of a lifetime” in South Africa.
+In this case, our family members were the “heroes,” and our gate-keepers were the passport-control personnel preventing us from boarding the plane to Joburg.
+We proved ourselves worthy, however, and went on to have the trip of a lifetime in South Africa.